MicrosoftDocs/windows-itpro-docs/windows/application-management/app-v/revision-heidi/appv-reporting.md

     To immediately send App-V report data, run **Send-AppvClientReport** on the App-V client.

     For more information about configuring reporting on the App-V client, see [About client configuration settings](appv-client-configuration-settings.md).
 To administer App-V Reporting with Windows PowerShell, see [How to enable reporting on the App-V client by using PowerShell](appv-enable-reporting-on-the-appv-client-with-powershell.md).
 5. After the reporting server receives the data from the App-V client it sends the data to the reporting database.
-When the database receives and processes the client data, a successful reply is sent to the reporting server and then a notification is sent to the App-V client.
+When the database receives and processes the client data, a successful reply is sent to the reporting server, which then notifies the App-V client.
 6. When the App-V client receives the success notification, it empties the data cache to conserve space.

     >[!NOTE]